Grant McMillan, Head Coach

 Adam Blaylock begins his first season as assistant coach under Grant McMillan.
 Prior to Panola College, Blaylock was the top assistant at Northeast Community College in Norfolk, Nebraska for head coach Dan Anderson.
 He began coaching at Northeast in January 2011.
 While at Northeast, Blaylock oversaw recruiting, strength and conditoning, player development, academics, and overall basketball operations.
 Blaylock helped Northeast win 97 games and coached on two separate nationally ranked teams in the NJCAA division one poll, He has successfully place 22 student athletes into four year universities including the following division one players: KJ Bluford (Iowa State), Jabbar Washington (Charleston Southern), Nick Mabbutt (South Dakota), Buay Tuach (Loyola Marymount), Erik Tucker (Alabama State), Chima Moneke (UC Davis), Jalen Bradley (Oral Roberts).

 While coaching at Northeast, Blaylock obtained his Master's Degree in organization management with a sports emphasis in December 2013.
 Blaylock assists Coach McMillan with recruiting, player development, strength and conditioning, and overall basketball operations.
-He is active in helping direct Northeast's Summer basketball camps.
-Blaylock has worked with Midwest Elite Basketball and was a coach for Jerry Mullins' Elite 100 Camps for the past three Summers.
-Recently, he has trained players from the elementary level to professional basketball players.
+Blaylock has worked as a camp director with Midwest Elite Basketbal putting on high school camps throughout the country.
+He has also coached in the Jerry Mullins' Elite 100 Camp the past three Summers.
+Recently, he has trained multiple professional basketball players.

 Blaylock is from Norfolk, Nebraska and was the 2005 Norfolk Daily News athlete of the year.